An account of the time when Paul had difficulties fitting into any of his trousers (and other subsequent events not unrelated) (The first Paul story)

 John looked back at Paul confusedly, then set off again the way he was going.

-I’ll summarise since you can probably imagine what happened next.
-When Paul couldn’t fit into the first pair of trousers, John merely looked unimpressed, and told him to try again, but by the fifth and final pair, for the first time in years Paul was able to see an emotion besides irritation in John’s expression.
+I’ll summarise since you can probably imagine roughly what happened next.
+When Paul couldn’t fit into the first pair of trousers, John merely looked unimpressed, and told him to try again, but by the fifth and final pair, for the first time in years Paul was able to see an emotion besides fatigue, hunger, or irritation in John’s expression.
 It’s worth reminding the reader that John was indeed a very large man; where there might have been a shred of conceivability in Paul not fitting into Thomas’ trousers, it was an outright phenomenon that he couldn’t fit into John’s.
 Also, Thomas hadn’t returned and Paul was now twelve minutes late.

 ‘But…’ John had to reign himself in a little here, showing more excitement than was appropriate for his character.
 ‘But,’ he began again, ‘will they let you be late?’